hhlest/Exceptions/README.md

 1) Create a Human class.
 Fields:
-● String name
+String name,
-● String lastName (last name)
+String lastName (last name),
-● Gender gender (gender.
-Implement with Enum)
+Gender gender (gender.
+Implement with Enum).

 Methods:
 Standard (getters and setters, toString(), etc.)

 2) Create a class Student as a subclass of Human.
 Fields:
-● int id (study number)
+int id (study number),
-● String groupName (name of the group where he studies)
+String groupName (name of the group where he studies).

 Methods:
 Standard (getters and setters, toString(), etc.)